Chow mein: Mauritian cuisine

 In Mauritius, Mauritian chow mein is known as "mine frire", "mine frite", "mine frit" and "minn frir".
 The term is a combination of Cantonese/Hakka word for noodles "mein" (面 (Miàn)) and French word for "fried".
 It was likely introduced in Mauritius by Chinese immigrants who mostly came from the Southeast part of China (mostly from the Cantonese regions) at the end of the 19th century.
 It was mainly eaten by the Chinese community who settled in Mauritius and eventually evolved in a distinctively Mauritian dish diverging from the original recipe.
 It is a classical Sino-Mauritian dish which is eaten by all Mauritians regardless of ethnicity, reflecting the influence of Chinese and Sino-Mauritian community despite being one the smallest community on the island.
 It is a very common street food and can be found in almost all restaurants on the island.

 Mexican Chinese cuisine

-Chow mein has gained popularity in Mexico, which received waves of Chinese immigrants in the past, particularly in northwestern Mexico.
+Chow mein has gained popularity in Mexico, which received waves of Chinese immigrants in the past, particularly in northwestern Mexico where the latter have had much historical presence.
 Mexicali, a city in Baja California, is known for its distinct style of chow mein, which typically use Mexican ingredients as substitutes for traditional Chinese ones, an adaption that was made by Chinese immigrants settling the area.